My name is Layla and welcome to my blog!

 But I felt I had now adapted to my new travel life and that I just didn’t fit in to my old life anymore.
 This just made the desire to keep on travelling, grow even more.

 After the obligatory few months working in temp jobs and saving up some more cash, I was off to Australia again.

 Then after that, on to live in New Zealand for a couple of years.
 I even lived in Thailand for a while too, plus I travel to anywhere else I can explore.

 And it’s been that way ever since – I try to make travel my lifestyle now.

 The UK will always be my homeland and I’ll always visit but I don’t think I could ever live in just one place now – the world is too big and too fascinating.

-I have travelled the stunning coastal outback of Western Australia and the buzzing East Coast of Australia, lived and worked in Perth and Sydney and lived as a student – spending a total of 3 years in Australia.
+I have travelled the stunning coastal outback of Western Australia and the buzzing East Coast of Australia, lived and worked in Perth and Sydney and lived there as a student – spending a total of 3 years in Australia.

 In New Zealand during the last 4 years; I’ve travelled both the North and South islands extensively on foot and by camper-van.

 I’ve lived and worked in both the cities of Wellington and Auckland, volunteered through HelpX & Workaway, completed many house-sitting assignments in amazing beach locations and lived for a long while in Mount Maunganui, Bay of Plenty.